jellyfin-archive/jellyfin-android-original/plugins/cordova-plugin-file-transfer/README.md

 # FileTransfer

-The `FileTransfer` object provides a way to upload files using an HTTP multi-part POST or PUT request, and to download files as well.
+The `FileTransfer` object provides a way to upload files using an HTTP multi-part POST or PUT request, and to download files.

 ## Properties